 The overcast weather draws some of the biggest and independent filmmakers from all over because the lighting is ideal for shooting.
 “There’s almost always a movie being filmed,” says a man who has lived in Astoria for twenty-five years.
-The Columbian Theatre is setup more like a restaurant than a theatre with love-seats, tables, food, and drinks, including beer.
+The Columbian Theater is set up more like a restaurant than a theater with love seats, tables, food, and drinks, including beer.
 The charm of Astoria attracts tourists year-round to dine, shop, relax, explore and even fish.
 The most popular time to travel to Astoria though is the summer, in which the population triples.

 All along Astoria’s coastline are piers.
 One is Pier 39, where you can enjoy the sound of the waves crashing and sea lions.
 The pier is wheelchair accessible and one can wander fairly far out to enjoy beautiful views of Astoria’s hills and landmark bridge.
 There are many cafes, like the Urban Cafe and Schooner Cafe as well as a few pub bars that play live music on the weekends.
 In fact, all over the city are bars and pubs that play live music, one favorite is the Voodoo Room.
 Of course count on a couple of fresh fish markets and some fishing exhibits.

 Maritime Memorial is located right underneath the Astoria Bridge and is a dedication to the memories of local people who were involved in the maritime industry and also honors those members of the U.S. Coast Guard who lost their lives while serving here on the Columbia River.
-A short walk from the Maritime Memorial is Pier 6, which has the observation tower to watch large international vessel dock at Pier 2.
-Located at Pier 2 is laso the Gunderson’s Cannery Cafe, which has an amazing view.
+A short walk from the Maritime Memorial is Pier 6, which has an observation tower to watch large international vessels dock at Pier 2.
+Located at Pier 2 is also Gunderson’s Cannery Cafe, which has an amazing view.

 Downtown Astoria is a very cute seafront part of town that is a short drive from Pier 39.
 There are a number of local boutique and antique stores as well as restaurants, cafes, pubs, and bakeries.
 One such bakery that stands out from all the rest is the Blue Scorcher Bakery & Cafe.
 Come for breakfast, lunch, dinner, or coffee and a cookie.
 It doesn’t matter because everything on the menu is good.
 The pastries are recommended.